Maricopa County, Arizona: Economy

-Maricopa produces far more Brassica than anywhere else in the state, including far more cabbage, collards, and mustard greens, and far more eggplant and greenhouse production of tomato.
-Slightly more kale is grown here than Yavapai, and a close second to Yuma for broccoli, cauliflower, and spinach, and to Yavapai for field tomato.
-The county is top for parsley and is tied with Pima for other fresh herbs.
+Maricopa produces Brassica, cabbage, collards, and mustard greens, and far more eggplant and greenhouse production of tomato.
+Kale is grown here than Yavapai, and Yuma for broccoli, cauliflower, and spinach, and to Yavapai for field tomato.
+The county's parsley and is tied with Pima for other fresh herbs.
 Some of the state's melon, okra, and bell pepper are also grown here.

 Almost all the apricot, freestone peach, persimmon, and nectarine in the state are grown here.
 The county also ties for the highest amount of cling peach with Cochise, along with Pima produces almost all the pomegranate, and grows most of the kumquat.
 Maricopa's farms grow a middling amount of fig, grape (Vitis spp. including V. vinifera), and pear (Pyrus spp.) other than Bartlett.
 A small amount of plum is also produced here.

 All of the boysenberry, half of the elderberry (along with Yavapai), and a small amount of the state's blackberry and strawberry are harvested here.

 A large part of the vegetable seed in Arizona is grown here.